Skip to content

 A structural engineer is also required for your Self Build as they play a key part in the design and are involved with the construction teams.
 A structural engineer is needed at the detailed design stage and during the process of acquiring a building warrant approval.
 At ACA we always suggest getting a soil investigation study completed on any site you are looking at or have purchased, as soon as possible.

-An engineer will dig some trial pits around your plot and assess the quality of soil and its bearing capacity.
+An engineer will dig some trial pits around your plot and assess the quality of the soil and its bearing capacity.
 They can also carry out a porosity test, which involves filling a large hole in the ground with water a number of times and measuring how long it takes to sink into the ground.
 If the water does not drain away it means that you will not be able to use standard drainage solutions.

 During the process of assessing the energy performance of your proposed home, your architect will need an energy consultant or Standard Assessment Procedure (SAP) designer.
 At this stage, all the construction elements of your Self Build, from the wall build-up to floor make-up, will be added to the location and heating sources in order to estimate the overall performance of your building.
 This will help to predict the heating demand and costs for your home.